conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs.rst

    :depth: 1

-This tutorial describes how to build a conda package for Pyinstrument by writing the required files in the conda build recipe.
+This tutorial describes how to build a conda package for click by writing the required files in the conda build recipe.

 Who is this for?
 ================